dailydotdev/daily-api/README.md

 We use `husky` for setting pre-commit git hooks to encrypt helm values.
 For those without access to our Google Cloud project it will throw an exception so you can simply comment it out from `package.json`.

+Currently, there is no staging environment for Algolia so there is no search functionality for local development.

 ## Want to Help?